galinaki/proyecto-tres/README.md

 #### MVP

-Technologies like JS=> Courses and Reviews
+-Technologies like JS=> Courses and Reviews
-Likes count towards their placement on the screen C.R.U.D. for comments
+-Likes count towards their placement on the screen -C.R.U.D. for comments

 #### PostMVP

-Authorization for adding a course
+-Authorization for adding a course
-Deleting
+-Deleting
-Update
+-Update

 ## Project Schedule